-Manatū Hauora has the overall goal of accessible, equitable, and quality abortion services across Aotearoa.
+Manatū Hauora (the Ministry) has the overall goal of accessible, equitable, and quality abortion services across Aotearoa.
 A key part of this is increasing the availability of first trimester abortions in primary care and community locations, as this will help reduce the need for people to travel to access abortion services.

 Who can provide abortion services